 As part of a continued regulatory focus in the United States on access to audit and other information currently protected by national law, in particular China's, in June 2019, a bipartisan group of lawmakers introduced bills in both houses of the U.S. Congress, which, if passed, would require the SEC to maintain a list of issuers for which the PCAOB is not able to inspect or investigate an auditor report issued by a foreign public accounting firm.
-On May 20, 2020, the U.S. Senate approved the Holding Foreign Companies Accountable Act, or the HFCA Act, which includes requirements for the SEC to identify issuers whose audit reports are prepared by auditors that the PCAOB is unable to inspect or investigate because of restrictions imposed by non-U.S. authorities.
+On May 20, 2020, the U.S. Senate approved the Holding Foreign Companies Accountable Act, or the HFCA Act, and the HFCA Act was approved by the U.S. House of Representatives on December 2, 2020.
+It will be presented to the president of the United States for signing into law within the same month.
+The HFCA Act includes requirements for the SEC to identify issuers whose audit reports are prepared by auditors that the PCAOB is unable to inspect or investigate because of restrictions imposed by non-U.S. authorities.
 The HFCA Act would also require public companies on this SEC list to certify that they are not owned or controlled by a foreign government and make certain additional disclosures in their SEC filings.
 In addition, for issuers on the SEC list for three consecutive years, the SEC would be required to prohibit the securities of these companies from being traded on a U.S. national securities exchange, such as The Nasdaq Global Select Market, or in U.S. over-the-counter markets.
 Both pieces of proposed legislation would require issuers on the SEC list to make certain disclosures on foreign ownership and control of the issuer.
 Enactment of one or more of these bills or other efforts to increase U.S. regulatory access to audit information could cause investor uncertainty for affected issuers, including us, and the market price of the ADSs could be adversely affected.
 In addition, enactment of these legislations may result in prohibitions on the trading of the ADSs on The Nasdaq Global Select Market or other U.S. exchange if our auditors fail to be inspected by the PCAOB for three consecutive years.
 It is unclear if these proposed legislations would be enacted.
-Furthermore, there has been recent media reports on deliberations within the U.S. government regarding
+Furthermore, there has been recent media reports on deliberations within the U.S. government regarding potentially limiting or restricting Chinabased companies from accessing U.S. capital markets.
+If any such deliberations were to materialize, the resulting legislation may have material and adverse impact on our stock performance and we could be delisted if we are unable to meet the PCAOB inspection requirement in time.